Published 8th Feb. 2024

 Japan has it all.
-From silky shores and ancient temples to tea ceremonies and snow-capped mountains, it shouldn’t come as a surprise that 25 million tourists couldn’t resist its charm last year (2023).
+From silky shores and ancient temples to tea ceremonies and snow-capped mountains, it shouldn’t come as a surprise that 25 million tourists couldn’t resist a trip to Japan last year (2023).
 But to continue being the best of the best, Japan must tackle one core idea: sustainability.
 And time is of the essence, especially as footfall rises to pre-pandemic levels.
 The country has seen an increased strain on resources.
 Fortunately, there are ways we can all chip in to help.
 Whether it be promoting off-the-radar destination or spearheading community-based projects, read on to discover how – and why – we’re vouching for sustainable tourism in Japan.

 Japan’s tourist numbers reaching pre-pandemic levels is something of a double-edged sword.
 While the surge is good news for the economy, overtourism has put pressure on both Japan’s people and land: Mount Fuji is clogged with human traffic jams, leading to accidents and erosion; and public transport systems are under serious strain.
 So how can we strike a beneficial balance?
 By venturing to lesser-charted territories and converting overtourism into Undertourism.
 We’re keen champions of visiting off-the-radar spots like Mitsutoge, a lesser-visited mountain that swaps clambering crowds for enviable views of Mount Fuji (we know where we’d rather be).
 Japan also has plans to improve its infrastructure and distribute tourists more evenly, so you can visit the all-important hotspots without leaving a trace.